 relied on the site as a low-barrier and free way to advertise and work without management, indoors, especially subsequent to MyRedbook's closure new barriers for using Backpage to advertise.

 Capri Sunshine, a local sex worker and the SWOP-Seattle media coordinator, said:

 The site was valuable to a lot of sex workers.
 It was free, undocumented workers without ID or credit cards could use it, and it was where most girls got the majority of their work

 The dating site Where White People Meet, launched in late 2015, for white people who want to date other white people.

 At first sight it may seem a little un-PC but there are plenty of websites specialising in very specific gender, racial, religion, age dating that exist without PC extremists throwing a wobbler.
-Eg jdate.com for Jewish people or ourtime.com for
+Eg jdate.com for Jewish people or ourtime.com

-those older than 50.
+for those older than 50.

 But of course this doesn't please PC extremists.
 According to a recent study out of Australia on online dating apps, claims that people who display a marked romantic preference for one race are more likely to be racist.
-Researchers found that 64% of the
+Researchers found that 64%

-levels of racial preference.
+who had high levels of racial preference.